Cxmu03/Console-Chess/Readme.md

 ## Engine

-This version uses [Stockfish 11](https://stockfishchess.org/download/) as it's engine.
-The depth is currently set to 14 by default as depth 15 leads to weird behaviour by Stockfish.
+This version uses the fastest version of [Stockfish 12](https://stockfishchess.org/download/) as it's engine (may not be compatible with older cpu's).
+The depth is set to 15 by default.

 ## Special Commands